eigerco/delia/README.md

 # Delia

 This is an MVP for Delia - a React web application for proposing and publishing deals with providers on the Polka Storage System Parachain.
-This application provides a step-by-step interface to connect to providers, propose deals, upload test files, and publish storage deals.
+This application provides a step-by-step interface to connect to providers, propose deals, upload files, and publish storage deals.

 ## Features